Loomie/codebreaker-game/README.md

 ## Requirements
 For the server part [node.js](https://nodejs.org/) must be installed.
 For the development version `git` is recommended.
 But the files can be downloaded directly form GitHub.

+As an alternate the server can be run with Docker.
+You need docker to be installed in this case.
+See below for instructions to run the game server.

 ## Setup
 To setup the server just clone the git repository.
 Change to the folder `server` and initialize the project: